Pham-dev/hls-blueprint-release/README.md

 - Once installation is complete, close the installer via either
     - stop button `hls-telehealth-installer` in Docker desktop; or
     - control-C in your terminal

+- Log into Flex account and navigate to 'Functions & Assets' and 'telehealth' service.
+And, note the hostname at the bottom just above the 'Deploy All' button.
+This will be your telehealth hostname use later below.

 #### Common Errors
 - When pressing the deploy button for the Telehealth installer, it will occassionally fail to deploy some `assets`.
   - To fix this, just click redeploy until the deployment process successfully finishes.
 You may need to do this a handful of times.